-The Commission site visit team generally conducts a First Year Site Visit over the course of two to twoand-a-half days, depending on the size and structure of the School.
-Using the teacher schedules and the School's organization chart provided by the School Leader, the Commission Site Visit Team Leader drafts a broad schedule in collaboration with the school shortly before the visit.
+The Commission site visit team generally conducts a First Year Site Visit over the course of two to two-and-a-half days, depending on the size and structure of the School.
+Using the teacher schedules and the School's organization chart provided by the School Leader, the School designated Team Leader should collaborate with the Commission staff Site Visit Team Leader to draft an interview schedule before the visit.
 This schedule identifies the times when team members will conduct classroom visits and interview teachers (usually during their preparation periods).
 The schedule also includes interviews of school board members, students, school leadership, specialists, staff developers, coordinators, families, operations personnel and other out-of-classroom staff.